Jovi-DM/Streamlit-DataExploration/README.md

 First you can access Search-in-GoogleShopping.py, change line "Your API Key" (can be find in here 'https://serpapi.com/manage-api-key')

-After got it the API_KEY, the program is feeded by txt file, with part-numbers like the ids.txt
+After getting it the API_KEY, the program is feeded by txt file, with part-numbers like the ids.txt

 <p  align="center">
     <img alt="Image3" src="https://user-images.githubusercontent.com/30627485/197415571-e35a041f-5a6f-46fe-b29e-5ac310919cec.png"/>

-After ran it, gonna be created some csv files, with the name of element per row in the txt.
+After running it, some csv files will be created, with the name of element per row in the txt.

 <p  align="center">
     <img alt="Image4" src="https://user-images.githubusercontent.com/30627485/197415649-19df2997-b659-47a2-a94a-a03e98a8f29d.png"/>